theopnv/retromania/doc/Standard.md

 Standards
 ----------------------

 To separate the logic of our game (IGame) from their display (IGraphic), we needed a set of protocols.
-See the `core/Standards.hpp` to see how it's implemented.
+See the [Standards file](../emulator/Standards.hpp) to see how it's implemented.

 - Input (keyboard): InputType
 - Color: ColorType